Andreas Müller-Pohle: Biography

 Andreas Müller-Pohle attended primary schools in Hanover and Kassel during 1958–1962, then 1962–1970, obtained the leaving certificate at Kassel Gymnasium.
 He studied law at University of Göttingen from 1970 to 1971, after which he trained as a commercial employee at Continental Gummi-Werke AG, Hanover until 1973.
 He studied economics and communication science from 1973 to 1974 in Hanover and from 1974 to 1979 in Göttingen.
 During this time he was introduced to photography by a friend, and purchased equipment, teaching himself the medium.
 He initially worked with the moving image, and from the mid-1970s onwards engaged in practical and theoretical approaches to photography, undertaking a project Konstellationen to deal with pictorial syntax.

 Writer and theoretician

-Müller-Pohle joined the journal Fotografie as writer and critic from 1971 to 1979, when he took over the Swiss Print Letter in 1980, rebranding it as the magazine European Photography, and has been its publisher ever since.
+Müller-Pohle joined the journal Fotografie as writer and critic from 1971 to 1979, when he took over the Swiss Print Letter in 1980, including it in European Photography, and has been its publisher ever since.
 Friend and philosopher Vilém Flusser's first book in English, his own translation, was Towards a Philosophy of Photography published in 1984 by the then new journal European Photography, followed by other media and cultural-philosophical texts in the following years.
 Since then, Müller-Pohle has been working with Flusser's oeuvre and archive.
 In 1987, together with Volker Rapsch under their imprint Immantrix they published Flusser's essay "Die Schrift" as an early electronic book on diskette.
 In 1996 he produced the "Edition Flusser", a ten-volume edition.